akuklev/akuklev/what-are-dependent-types.md

 }
 ```

 This signature is meant to state that `argc` is a natural number (= non-negative integer), and `argv` a fixed-length array of strings with its length given by `argc`.
-The real C used to support fixed-length arrays, like `int arr[3]` for an array of three integers, but the expression in square brackets had to be a compile-time constant.
-However, in order to state what we actually know about length of `argv` we have to allow expressions, values of which are not determined in compile-time.
+The real C used to support fixed-length arrays, like `int arr[3]` for an integer array of length 3, but the expression in square brackets had to be a compile-time constant.
+However, in order to state what we actually know about the length of `argv` we have to allow expressions, values of which are not determined in compile-time.
 In other words, we have to allow types to depend on "run-time" values — that's where the name “dependent types” comes from.
 Some programming languages, unlike C, support such signatures, or, more formally:

 <dl><dt>Definition</dt>
   <dd>A programming language is said be <i>dependently typed</i> if it allows one or several arguments of a function to be used to specify the types of the following arguments or the return type.</dd>